ZacharyTao/BingoAI/README.md

 ## Usage

-**Note⚠️:** ⚠To interact with the app, user must provide its own OpenAI API key, more infomation can be found here [OpenAI API](https://help.openai.com/en/articles/4936850-where-do-i-find-my-api-key)
+**Note⚠️:** To interact with the app, user must provide its own OpenAI API key, more infomation can be found here [OpenAI API](https://help.openai.com/en/articles/4936850-where-do-i-find-my-api-key)

 To start using BingoAI: